wienzzz/angular-test/README.md

 Want to go further?
 Great!
 Just fork this repo or put an issue/request/enhancement and I will try to get back to you as soon as possible :)

-Dillinger uses Gulp + Webpack for fast developing.
-Make a change in your file and instantaneously see your updates!

 ## Contribution Note
 Thanks to [faaezahmd](https://codepen.io/faaezahmd/pen/dJeRex) for responsive tabular display